-- Press the "Redial" soft-key, - or press the button and after the "Listening" prompt and the following beep, say "Redial", - After the "Listening" prompt and the following beep, say "Redial", - The Uconnect® Phone will call the last number that was dialed from your mobile phone.
+- Press the "Redial" soft-key, - or press the button and after the "Listening" prompt and the following beep, say "Redial." - The Uconnect[®] Phone will call the last number that was dialed from your mobile phone.

 Call Continuation

 Call continuation is the progression of a phone call on the Uconnect® Phone after the vehicle ignition key has been switched to OFF.